10 Famous Swords that Changed History

 Both cousin and son-in-law of Muhammad the prophet of Islam, Ali ibn Abi Talib was better known simply as Ali.
 He was the leader of the Islamic Caliphate in the Middle East between 656 and 661 AD.
 An admirer of Ali’s abilities in battle, Muhammad gave him a great sword, a scimitar called the Zulfiqar.
 Now there are conflicting stories about exactly how the sword looked, though the most popular seems to be that it was a curved weapon with a split roughly half way up that made it seem like a double-bladed scimitar.
 Ali used the Zulfiqar during the Battle of the Trench when a larger Confederate force attempted a siege on the city of Medina.
 Using the sword, he thwarted their attempts.
 Today, it’s considered a priceless artifact and Ali’s sword is said to be part of a famous collection of such relics called the Al Jafar.

 Given as a gift in 372 AD to a Yamato ruler in Japan by King Geunchogo of the Baekje Dynasty in modern day Korea.
 The Seven-Branched Sword was likely not a combat-ready weapon, but one of ceremony and display.
-The sword is made of pure iron and is 74.9 centimeters long with six smaller extensions which curve out from the main blade, curling upwards in the same direction.
-While many swords are famous for the many lives that they took on the way to helping change history, the Seven-Branched Sword has unique value, it’s discovery revealed a relationship between the kingdoms of Korea and Japan at a time when experts believe there likely wasn’t one, atleast not one in which such gifts were exchanged.
+The famous sword is made of pure iron and is 74.9 centimeters long with six smaller extensions which curve out from the main blade, curling upwards in the same direction.
+While many swords of the world are famous for the many lives that they took on the way to helping change history, the Seven-Branched Sword has unique value, it’s discovery revealed a relationship between the kingdoms of Korea and Japan at a time when experts believe there likely wasn’t one, atleast not one in which such gifts were exchanged.

 6. The Sword of Goujian

-Found in a tomb in Hubei, China in 1965, the sword of Goujian is a relic that dates back to a time between 771 and 403 BC.
+Found in a tomb in Hubei, China in 1965, the sword of Goujianis a relic that dates back to a time between 771 and 403 BC.
 It belonged to Goujian, a famous emperor who apparently took back his kingdom a decade after it fell to a neighboring state.
 Upon it’s discovery, archaeologists were shocked to find that even though it had been in the tomb for thousands of years, there was no trace of serious wear on the blade which was still very sharp.
 In addition, there was no tarnish or rust on it which is especially odd considering it’s made up of tin and copper and the crypt was soaked in water from the Zhang River the entire time.
 Today, it rests in the Hubei Provincial Museum still sharp.

 Born in Vivar, Spain in 1043, Rodrigo Diaz de Vivar, more commonly known as El Cid or The Lord, was a military leader who was famous for his many victories over his enemies.
 Almost as famous are his two swords Colada and Tizona, which he used to cut down forces from Moors, Barcelona, and Aragon.
 Tizona is said to have been forged in Cordoba, Spain with steel from various sources, including Damascus steel from the Middle East.
 It’s over a meter long and weighs just over a kilogram.
 Tizona saw its fair share of battles on it’s way to helping shape the future of the kingdoms within Spain.
-Today the sword is a cherished relic and is on display at a museum in Spain.
+Today this most famous sword is a cherished relic and is on display at a museum in Spain.

 4. Napoleon’s Sword

 Considered a strategic genius, Napoleon Bonaparte was a statesman and military leader during the French Revolutionary War that was granted the title of Emperor of the French from the French senate in 1804.
 During his rule, Napoleon expanded his empire, toppling many regimes by personally attending battles with his pistol and sword at his side.
 That sword was a cavalry-style blade and is said to have been made from the finest metals available at the time.
 Gold-encrusted, the Emperor gave it to his brother as a wedding gift, hoping the victories that he won with it would deliver good luck.
-The sword was handed down from generation to generation until it was finally sold off.
+The famous sword was handed down from generation to generation until it was finally sold off.
 Then on June 10th, 2007, Napoleon’s sword was purchased at an auction by his descendants who paid a hefty price of nearly $6.4 million for it.

 3. The Wallace Sword